Enjoy this week's classic IBS recipe made from every day pantry staples.

 This is a forbidden pleasure dessert indulgence that will completely dispel the myth that eating safely for IBS means deprivation.
-If you've got an extra 15 minutes, you can whip up this cake for yourself and your Valentine sweetie and indulge in some pure chocolate heaven.
+If you've got an extra 15 minutes, you can whip up this cake for yourself and your sweetie and indulge in some pure chocolate heaven.
 Your tummy (and your sweetie!) will thank you.
 If you love the taste of Nutella, this recipe will be your new favorite dessert.

 What makes this recipe safe for IBS?
 It's low fat, dairy free, and has a good soluble fiber foundation from the finely ground hazelnuts.
 High fat solid chocolate is replaced with fat free unsweetened cocoa powder, and whole eggs are replaced with extra egg whites.
 The decaf coffee granules give a hint of mocha flavor without the GI upsets.